WICG/client-hints-infrastructure/README.md

 foo, bar` header, same-origin subresource requests on the page will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers.

-### `Accept-CH-Lifetime`

-In order to enable delivery of hints for future navigation requests to the same origin on top on subresource requests, servers can use the `Accept-CH-Lifetime` header to communicate an integer value, which represents the number of seconds, indicating a preference for how long this policy should be kept by the client.

-#### Example

-If the server's response to the top-level navigation request includes the `Accept-CH: foo, bar` and `Accept-CH-Lifetime: 3600` headers, same-origin requests *to that origin* will include the `Sec-Foo: foo-value` and `Sec-Bar: bar-value` request headers for the next hour – on both subresource requests and navigation requests.

 ## Same-Origin Policy

 There are two important restrictions on the opt-in mechanism description above:

-- opt-ins will only be granted when the opt-in headers headers are received with a top-level navigation resource
+- opt-ins will only be granted when the opt-in headers are received with a top-level navigation resource
 - after the opt-in, hints will only be sent with same-origin requests

 Why are these limitations important?